ColdBox/ColdBox-Hero-To-SuperHero/steps/step-8.md

 box coldbox reinit
 ```

-Then hit the app: http://localhost:42518/cbswaggerUI
+Then hit the app: http://localhost:42518/cbswaggerUI, Holy Swagger Batman!

 ### Customize It